 |PP||10 (max.
 16)|

-- Each blow can get a critical hit independently.
+- Each strike can get a critical hit independently.

-- Abilities that activate on contact (Static, Weak Armor, Iron Barbs etc.) activate for each blow.
+- Abilities that activate on contact (Static, Weak Armor, Iron Barbs etc.) activate for each strike.

-- If the Sturdy ability or Focus Sash/Band items activate before the final hit, the subsequent hit will still deal damage and therefore cause the opponent to faint.
+- If the Sturdy ability, Focus Sash, or Focus Band activates before the final hit, the subsequent hit will still deal damage and therefore cause the opponent to faint.

 - If the first hit breaks a Substitute, the second hit will deal damage to the target Pokémon.